An Information-theoretic Security Analysis of Honeyword: Theoretical Calculation of Success-number

-Recall that for a sweetword list of $i$-th User [$sw_{i1},sw_{i2},…,sw_{ik}$], the maximum probability of success of the attack can be calculated by the Bayesian formula.
-On the condition of $T_1=1$, for each account, the attacker has only one opportunity to submit a guess.
-So is exactly the probability of attacking this account successfully by the strongest attacker.
-The strongest attacker will calculate $w_i$ for each account using the formula (\ref{f1}) and then target the account with the largest $w$, followed by the account with the second largest $w$, and so on.
+Recall that we can use the Bayesian formula to calculate the maximum probability of a successful distinguishing attack on a sweetword list of $i$-th User [$sw_{i1},sw_{i2},…,sw_{ik}$].
+On the condition that $T_1=1$, the attacker has only one opportunity for each account to submit a guess.
+Therefore, is exactly the probability of attacking this account successfully by the strongest attacker.
+The strongest attacker will calculate $w_i$ for each account using the formula (\ref{f1}) and then target the account with the largest $w$, the account with the second largest $w$, and so on.